luenfurelee/ProgrammingAssignment2/README.md

 Written by Steve Lee
 Date: Sept 23, 2015
-Purpose: for COURSERA R-Programming course Assignment 2
+Purpose: for the COURSERA R-Programming course Assignment 2

 This programming assignment is to write an R function that is able to cache potentially time-consuming computations.